skamithi/ansible-gather-show-tech/README.md

 ## Example Playbook Execution

-This repository provides 2 examples.
-One to connect to a NxOS device and the other to an IOS device.
+This repository provides 4 example user input variable files.

 > NOTE: these examples change the ``show_tech_command`` variable to capture
 > simple command for demo purposes.
 By default the show tech command is properly